szwiep/py_SBeLT/paper/paper.md

-Simulation iterations involve three steps (Fig. 1): (1) the number of particle entrainment events per **'num_subregions'** are drawn from a Poisson pmf, and this is done randomly for each numerical step up to **'n_iterations'**; (2) surface particles from each subregion are randomly selected for entrainment, and if there are insufficient surface particles available for entrainment, then all available particles are moved; (3) each entrained particle moves a distance according to a randomly sampled value from either the normal or lognormal distribution (see THEORY.md), and is placed at the nearest vertex between two particles that is available for placement.
+Simulation iterations involve three steps (Fig. 1): (1) the number of particle entrainment events per **'num_subregions'** are drawn from a Poisson pmf, and this is done randomly for each numerical step up to **'n_iterations'**; (2) surface particles from each subregion are randomly selected for entrainment, and if there are insufficient surface particles available for entrainment, then all available particles are moved; (3) each entrained particle moves a distance according to a randomly sampled value from either the normal or lognormal distribution (see THEORY.md for more details), and is placed at the nearest vertex between two particles that is available for placement.
 Placed particles are permitted to stack up to the **'level_limit in height'**.
+Particles are not permitted to travel to the same available vertex.
+When this occurs the discrepancy is addressed by randomly sampling for one particle to deposit at the identified vertex and the remaining particle(s) are placed at the nearest available vertices.
+Travel distances of particles that exceed
-Particles are not permitted to travel to the same available vertex; when this occurs the discrepancy is addressed by randmoly sampling for one particle to deposit at the identified vertex and the remaining particle(s) are placed at the nearest available vertices.
-Travel distances of particles that exceed **'x_max'** are returned and queued at the upstream boundary, and are introduced back into the domain at the next numerical step according to travel distance sampling described above.
+**'x_max'** are returned and queued at the upstream boundary, and are introduced back into the domain at the next numerical step according to travel distance sampling described above.
 This overall process repeats for the specified **'n_iterations'**.

 `pySBeLT` tracks a number of different parameters through a simulation: the vertical and horizontal positions of every particle center, the randomly sampled number of entrainment events, the number of particles actually entrained, the randomly sampled particle travel